Applying for a Student Loan

 How Do I Apply?

 Requesting a student loan is optional.
 Your financial aid package will not include a loan unless you follow these instructions to request one.
-You must be registered for 6 credits to qualify.
+You must be registered for at least 6 credits to qualify.

 1. Complete a Free Application for Federal Student Aid (FAFSA)